darrenjw/scala-view/README.md

 ## Building and using the package (with sbt)

-The binary package is not yet published to sonatype or similar.
-So, to use, download or clone this repo and do a `sbt publish-local`.
-This will build the package and store it in your ivy cache.
-Then add `"darrenjw" %% "scala-view" % "0.1"` to the sbt library dependencies in the project which requires this package.
+The binary package is currently published to my own personal maven repo.
+To use it, add `"darrenjw" %% "scala-view" % "0.2-SNAPSHOT"` to the sbt library dependencies in the project which requires this package, and also add `"Newcastle mvn repo" at "https://www.staff.ncl.ac.uk/d.j.wilkinson/mvn/"` to the resolvers.

 ## Using the package in your code